RaghibA/iot-telemetry/README.md

 Docker Compose will automatically handle volumes & networks as defined in the configuration.

-Once the build process is complete, you should see the following **eight containers**:
+Once the build process is complete, you should see the following **11 containers**:

  - auth-service-1
- - iot-admin-service-1
+ - admin-service-1
- - iot-data-service-1
+ - data-service-1
  - consumer-service-1
  - iot-telem-db
  - kafka-1
  - zookeeper-1
+ - prometheus
+ - grafana
  - nginx
+ - migration-1 [Inactive]

 The following sections will provide detailed instruction on how to use the tool.